visual Artist, Iya l’Orisha

 I studied Painting and Ceramics at the Kansas City Art Institute, graduating in 1975.
-When I moved to San Francisco in 1976 I was very inspired by the Feminist Art movement and started making mixed media work using abstract and figurative imagery, personal and political content, later adding spiritual content by developing imagery based on research of ancient female deities.
-I exhibited my work locally and nationally during these years, worked in community arts projects and continued studying new art media.
-I moved into a studio at the Hunter’s Point Shipyard in San Francisco and began teaching art to continuing education students at City College of San Francisco.
+When I moved to San Francisco in 1976 I was inspired by the Feminist Art movement and started making mixed media work using abstract and figurative imagery, personal and political content.
+Later I added spiritual content by developing imagery based on research of ancient female deities.
+I exhibited my work locally and nationally during these years, worked in community arts projects, continued studying new art media, moved into a studio at the Hunter’s Point Shipyard in San Francisco, and began teaching art to continuing education students at City College of San Francisco.

 In 1993, I entered the MA Philosophy & Religion program at California Institute of Integral Studies (CIIS).
 My areas of research were Women’s Spirituality, African Spirituality, and Women’s Studies.
 My MA Thesis Making Art for the Spirit, The Intersections of Feminist, Sacred, and Creative Practice was completed in 2001.
 It is a book-length presentation of narrative, artwork, and research.
 My methodology utilized creative practice, art making, personal, political, and spiritual experience as sources of knowledge production.